Command Pattern Tutorial

 set execute abstract

-9. Move the mouse cursor over the Command class, and drag out Generalization > Class to create subclasses ConcreteCommand.
+9. Move the mouse cursor over the Command class and drag out Generalization > Class to create a subclass named ConcreteCommand.

 concrete command

-10. We need make the concrete commands inherit operations from the command class.
+10. You need to make the concrete commands inherit operations from the command class.
 Right-click on ConcreteCommand and select Related Elements > Realize all Interfaces from the popup menu.

 realize interface

-11. Right-click on the ConcreteCommand class, and select Add > Attribute from the popup menu.
-Enter state as attribute name.
+11. Right-click on the ConcreteCommand class and select Add > Attribute from the popup menu.
+Enter state as the attribute name.

 add concrete cmd attribute

-12. Move the mouse cursor over the ConcreteCommand class, and drag out Association > Class to create an associated class Receiver.
+12. Move the mouse cursor over the ConcreteCommand class and drag out Association > Class to create an associated class named Receiver.

 create receiver class

-13. Right-click on the Receiver class, and select Add > Operation from the popup menu.
-Enter Action as operation name.
+13. Right-click on the Receiver class and select Add > Operation from the popup menu.
+Enter Action as the operation name.

 create action oper